alpha-davidson/ATTPCLatent/README.md

 * the reconstructed event, and
 * a proportion of hits to misses.

 These visualizations will be found in the `evaluations` subfolder in `plots`.
-Additionally, a point-wise mean accuracy metric can also be found in the SLURM output file.
+Additionally, a point-wise mean accuracy metric can also be found in the `SLURM output file`.

-The evaluating script will also plot a histogram of across all the events of the reconstructed accuracy.
+The evaluating script will also plot a histogram of across all the events of the reconstructed accuracy, found in the `plots` folder.
 In other words, for each event, it will calculate the percentage of reconstructed points that match up with the original event and plot this in a histogram form for all the events.